SocialSend/SocialSend/doc/gitian-building.md

 Building Send Core
 ----------------

-To build Phore Core (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [https://github.com/SocialSend/SocialSend/blob/master/doc/release-process.md](https://github.com/SocialSend/SocialSend/blob/master/doc/release-process.md#setup-and-perform-gitian-builds) in the send repository.
+To build Send Core (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [https://github.com/SocialSend/SocialSend/blob/master/doc/release-process.md](https://github.com/SocialSend/SocialSend/blob/master/doc/release-process.md#setup-and-perform-gitian-builds) in the send repository.

 This may take some time as it will build all the dependencies needed for each descriptor.